-I love packing lunches.
-Perhaps it's the dietitian in me, or maybe it's because it requires some culinary creativity, but something about it is fun and soothing.
-My daughter now goes to PreK 4 days a week, so I have plenty of opportunity to flex my food prep muscles each week.
-While I myself enjoy this process, I know many parents don't, and they get stuck in the same sandwich-fruit-chips rut every day.
-I often post our (simple) lunchbox creations on our Instagram stories (check them out if you haven't!), and many parents have told us that they really need help in the lunchbox department.
+While I myself enjoy this process, I know many parents don't.
+It's really easy to get stuck in a rut and feel uninspired.
+I often post our easy lunchbox creations on our Instagram stories (check them out if you haven't!), and many parents have told us that they really need help in the lunchbox department.
 You asked, and we answered!
-Here is a simple resource that will help you get out of your lunchbox rut...no Pinterest Mommin' required.
+Here is a simple resource that will help you get out of your lunchbox rut...no Pinterest Parenting or complicated meal prep required.

 (PS - need more help with feeding your kids?
 Don't forget to check out our online courses!)